 Once a bond is approved, applicants often move right to applying for insurance for it.
 A typical insurance program is between the insurer and the insured, but in a surety bond situation, the obligee also needs to be included.
 Bonds by themselves shouldn’t be considered insurance for a business, but should be thought of more as insurance for customers of that business.

 Bonds shouldn’t be thought of as one-size-fits-all, since there are different options for different business types and conditions.
-But a knowledgeable bonding company can assist.
+But a knowledgeable company can assist.

 Call Surety by NFP toll free at (800) 863-3210 today for free getting bonded quotes.
 We can write all types in every state.
 Our friendly and informative team experts are ready to help solidify your business.